 The district must submit attendance of its students to the TEA reflecting attendance at a specific time each day.

-Official attendance is taken every day during the second instructional hour as required by state rule.
+Official attendance is taken every day at 9:05 a.m., which is during the second instructional hour as required by state rule.